mikako-shirai/Typeahead-Suggestion/README.md

 ## CC26 Polyglottal Project - Typeahead Suggestion

 **Typeahead Suggestion**
 An auto suggestion feature built in Go.
+When typing a word in the input form, it auto-suggests all the English words that share the same prefix as you type.
 Implemented using a [trie data structure](https://en.wikipedia.org/wiki/Trie).
+This repository only contains code for backend.

 Deployed at: https://typeahead-suggestion-be.an.r.appspot.com/
-(This is a server side, there won't be anything on the page)
+(Since this is a server side, there won't be anything on the page)

 ## Frontend and Backend